Azure/AppService/_posts/2022-05-31-scala-on-app-service.md

 category: java
 ---

-## Introduction to Scala and Play Framework

-Scala is an object-oriented programming language that can be compiled to run on the Java Runtime (JVM).
+Scala is an object-oriented programming language that can be compiled to run on the Java Virtual Machine (JVM).
 Using the Java runtime allows you to integrate with the enormous Java ecosystem and execute Scala programs anywhere the JVM is available.
 This includes Azure App Service with the Java SE runtime.

-The Play Framework is a lightweight web application framework for Java and Scala that integrates all components and APIs needed for modern web application development.
+The [Play Framework](https://www.playframework.com/) is a lightweight web application framework for Java and Scala that integrates all components and APIs needed for modern web application development.

 Follow the tutorial below to deploy a Play framework Scala app onto Azure App Service.